 As if compliance with regulations isn’t burdensome enough, advertisers face significant challenges in click fraud.
 Reportedly, 40% of digital ad traffic is the activity of bots clicking on ads.
 By 2022, a whopping $44B is estimated to be lost in ad revenue, making click fraud the 2nd biggest organized crime in the world.3 It gets worse: advertisers aren’t able to assess the authenticity of their conversions and the overall effectiveness of their campaigns, as the dominant platforms use their own analytics products, effectively grading their own homework.
 All of these factors have contributed to the cost of engaging with users rising dramatically (by a factor of 8) over the past two decades, with digital advertising continuing to deliver a lower ROI year after year.4

 In response, brands have increasingly adopted loyalty and rewards programs to boost retention and drive down rising acquisition costs.
 Although consumers have come to expect rewards (nearly 4B rewards accounts in the US alone),5 only well-capitalized companies – Starbucks, AMEX, Target, Marriott, and the like – can boast successful programs.
-The overwhelming majority of businesses struggle to implement or maintain them.
+While loyalty programs are necessary table stakes and quite effective, the overwhelming majority of businesses struggle to implement or maintain them.
 In fact, 58% of all loyalty accounts are dormant, which by some estimates equates to nearly $100B USD of loyalty points unclaimed each year.6 The primary reasons for a loyalty’s program failure are lack of liquidity, lack of uniformity, and limited shelf life, yielding little shared benefit.

 Individuals are tired of being interrupted and treated like a product, and advertisers are tired of wasting their time and money on an inefficient media supply chain with poor standards.
 Trust has been damaged between all parties and is inhibiting engagement.
 Advertisers, e-commerce platforms, brands, retailers, ad agencies & users will all benefit from a transparent permission advertising model that incentivizes engagement, ensures compliance, and distributes value more equally along the journey, away from big tech’s centralization and exploitation.